nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/page-providers.md

 Result will be the following query:

 ```
-SELECT * FROM Document WHERE ecm:mixinType != 'HiddenInNavigation' AND ecm:isVersion = 0 AND ecm:isTrashed = 0 AND dc:subjects IN ("Art/Architecture", "Art/Culture")
+SELECT * FROM Document WHERE ecm:mixinType != 'HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState != 'deleted' AND dc:subjects IN ("Art/Architecture", "Art/Culture")
 ```

 &nbsp;